Munia2319/SNAP/README.md

 # Enhancements in the Code for Poisoning Attack Accuracy

 ### Overview
 This section describes the modifications I made to the code to enhance its functionality.
 Initially, the provided codebase was set up to evaluate attack accuracy for a single poisoning rate.
 I extended its functionality to dynamically handle multiple poisoning rates for different property sizes, allowing for better evaluation and visualization.
+I also added the requirement.txt.
 Below is a detailed breakdown of the steps and enhancements made:

 ---